keaglin/keaglin.github.io/planning/portfolio-notes.md

 ~ is where the heart is
 ~/kevon

-I actually want my nav UNDER my hero gif then sticky at the top when I scroll but I don't know how to do that yet and I should totoally focus on base functionality for the moment
+I actually want my nav UNDER my hero gif then sticky at the top when I scroll but I don't know how to do that yet and I should totally focus on base functionality for the moment

 TECHNICAL NOTES